Web Devs Quickstart

 3

-Views with Toasts must return FT components.
+Views with Toasts must return FT or FtResponse components.

 Authentication and authorization